Google Sandbox After 30 Days — New Domain Search Recovery Patterns (GSC · Naver · Cloudflare Data)

 One-liner

-Google sandbox is real.
-For a Korean site, Naver carries you through it.
-Don't panic — time + content + channel mix.
+The Google sandbox is real.
+But for a Korean site, Naver carries you through it.
+Don't panic — ride it out with time, content, and a mix of channels.

-I'll write a follow-up at the end of July / early August to confirm whether sandbox actually ends, with real numbers.
+I'll write a follow-up around late July or early August to confirm whether the sandbox actually ends, using the real numbers from that point.

 Related